-To foster quality psychosocial-oncology (PSO) and supportive care to meet the diverse needs of cancer populations across the cancer journey through the development, dissemination, and uptake of standards and evidence-based guidelines in PSO and supportive care.
-[Terms of Reference - word]
+To foster quality psychosocial-oncology (PSO) and supportive care to meet the diverse needs of cancer populations throughout their cancer experience by the development, dissemination, and uptake of standards and evidence-based guidelines in PSO and supportive care.

 CHAIR, DIRECTOR CAPO

-Marianne has been a strong advocate and champion for persons with cancer and hospice palliative care in her province, serving on the Nova Scotia Hospice Palliative Care Association Board for many years and co-chairing numerous initiatives to improve oncology and palliative care services.
-She is co-lead of a federally funded initiative training paramedics to provide palliative care at home for patients in crises requiring palliative support who do not wish to be transported to their local emergency department.
+She has co-lead numerous federally funded initiatives most notably the Paramedics Providing Palliative Care at Home Program.
+This Program supports paramedics to provide palliative care at home for patients in crises requiring palliative support who do not wish to be transported to their local emergency department.
 As well she has been instrumental in the adoption of screening for and management of distress in oncology clinics across Nova Scotia.
-She has been an on-line facilitator for the IPODE continuing education course since 2009 and was a field placement supervisor and seminar facilitator for MSW and BSW on campus and distance education social work students at the School of Social Work, Dalhousie University.
+She has done extensive work in the areas of cancer survivorship including transitions in care.
+She has been an online facilitator for the IPODE continuing education course since 2010 and was a field placement supervisor and seminar facilitator for MSW and BSW on campus and distance education social work students at the School of Social Work, Dalhousie University.

 Marianne has her Bachelor of Social Work from McGill University and her Masters in Social Work from Dalhousie University.